 - Sour cream *optional

-I first created this recipe when I would cross the border into the U.S for groceries and buy the great value biscuits at Walmart.
+I first created this recipe when I would cross the border into the U.S. for groceries and buy the great value biscuits at Walmart.
 They use to sell a 4-pack bundle of small biscuit tubes, 10 biscuits, 7.5oz per package.
-These have since become hard to find, I think Aldi might sell their own brand as I have seen others post them.
-If you are in Canada like me you can buy the Pillsbury country tea biscuits, these are larger biscuits though so what I do is weigh out 7.5oz, I think it is 6-7 biscuits.
-Then to ensure you have enough small pieces to spread through the dish, I cut each biscuit open so I have two halves, then each half into 6 pieces.
+These have since become hard to find.
+I think Aldi might sell their own brand as I have seen others post them.
+If you are in Canada like me you can buy the Pillsbury country tea biscuits.
+These are larger biscuits though so what I do is weigh out 7.5oz, I think it is 6-7 biscuits.
+Then you need to ensure you have enough small pieces to spread through the dish.
+I cut each biscuit open so I have two halves, then each half into 6 pieces.
 This should give you enough pieces of dough for the recipe.

 Another ingredient people have shared with me that they added was beans, you can bulk up the dish by adding some black beans.

 I have had others share that they made the dish without the biscuits, to keep the carbs low and it can be a keto-friendly recipe.
 You could also replace the biscuits with rice, granted it won’t be a low-carb meal but I am sure it will be delicious.